mnot/I-D/http-key/draft.md

 This document defines the following key modifiers:

-	It seems odd that we use 3 letters for everything except the flags (e.g., not).
-We could make them all 1 (t,s,b,e,i,n).

-### "wrd": Word Match Modifier
+### "w": Word Match Modifier

-The "wrd" modifier matches if the parameter value (after unquoting) matches (character-for-character) any whole value in both lists.
+The "w" modifier matches if the parameter value (after unquoting) matches (character-for-character) any whole value in both lists.

-### "sub": Substring Match Modifier
+### "s": Substring Match Modifier

-The "sub" modifier matches if the parameter value (after unquoting) is contained as a sequence of characters within both lists.
+The "s" modifier matches if the parameter value (after unquoting) is contained as a sequence of characters within both lists.

-### "beg": Beginning Substring Match Modifier
+### "b": Beginning Substring Match Modifier

-The "beg" modifier matches if both lists contain a value that begins with the same sequence of characters as the parameter value (after unquoting).
+The "b" modifier matches if both lists contain a value that begins with the same sequence of characters as the parameter value (after unquoting).

 ### "I": Case Insensitivity Flag